 Many communities around the world accept polygamy.
-Men are allowed to marry more than one wife as long as they have the ability to satisfy their needs.
-So why is it so unacceptable for the same to be true for women?
-This question has always silently lingered around since the emerging and acceptance of gender equality but has never been satisfactorily addressed.
+Men are allowed to marry more than one wife, as long as they have the ability to satisfy their needs.
+Why is it so unacceptable for the same to be true for women?
+This question has always silently lingered around since the emergence and acceptance of gender equality, but has never been satisfactorily addressed.
 Even religion seems to simply brush it off as immoral.
 Could it be because we are actually living in a man’s world?

 Some problems associated with polyandry are discussed below;

 - There is a big predicament that can result from a woman having several husbands.
 In the event that she gets pregnant, it would almost be impossible for her to identify the true father of the child.
 This would deny the child his natural right of knowing who his biological father is.
 Even the father would want to know if he actually fathered the child for purposes of lineage and continuity.